Asana/asana-api-meta/README.md

   2. Review and merge the pull requests as appropriate.
   3. Update package versions according to [semantic versioning](http://semver.org/), and push.

-## Language Configuration

-These are specified in `gulpfile.js` as `var languages = ...`.
-Each record has the following schema:

-  * `repo`: Name of the repository holding the client library
-  * `branch`: Name of the branch in the repository to push to
-  * `templatePath`: [Optional] Path, relative to the root of `repo`, for a module defining the templates.
-There should be a file named `index.js` in that path.
-If omitted, will search for local templates in the `asana-api-meta` repository.
-  * `outputPath`: Path, relative to the root of `repo`, where template output will go.

-## Resource Definitions

-Resources are defined in individual YAML files under `src/resources`.
-The one-resource-per-file convention keeps the files manageable.

-A schema is provided for resources, and the resources are validated against it during testing.
-It can be found in `test/resource_schema.json`, and uses the [JSON Schema](http://json-schema.org/) syntax, with the [`jsonschema`](http://json-schema.org/) Node package for validation.

-The schemas make heavy use of the "anchor" and "alias" features of YAML, so the files can be more normalized and avoid excessive repetition.
-These are mostly used to define commonly-used components like types, properties, and parameters that appear in multiple (sometimes many, many) places.

-## Templates

-This module uses templates for generating library source files from the resources.

-The build system will, for each language `LANG` it is building (e.g. `LANG='js'`):
-  1. For each resource:
-    2. Read in the resource definition file, `src/resources/NAME.yaml`.
-    3. Read in the template definition file, `src/templates/LANG/index.js`.
-      4. Find the `resource` key.
-      5. Read in the `template` to find the input template, and the `filename` function to generate the output filename.
-    4. Execute the template against the resource definition.
-    5. Output the result into the file `dist/LANG/OUTPUTFILE`.

-All templates use the [`lodash`](https://www.npmjs.com/package/lodash) library for generation. `gulpfile.js` has the build rules that execute the templates.
-It provides various helpers to the template that are configurable on a per-library basis, by scoping the file `helpers.js` into the template namespace.
-These include utilities for common code-generation patterns.

 [travis-url]: http://travis-ci.org/Asana/asana-api-meta
 [travis-image]: https://api.travis-ci.org/Asana/asana-api-meta.svg?style=flat-square&branch=master